openHPI/codeocean/docs/LOCAL_SETUP.md

 rails s -p 3000 -b 0.0.0.0
 ```

-The default credentials for the administrator are:
+The default credentials for the internal users are the following:

+- Administrator:
-- email: `admin@example.org`
+  email: `admin@example.org`
-- password: `admin`
+  password: `admin`
+- Teacher:
+  email: `teacher@example.org`
+  password: `teacher`
+- Learner:
+  email: `learner@example.org`
+  password: `learner`

+Additional internal users can be created using the web interface.
+In development, the activation mail is printed to the console.
+Use the activation link found in that mail to set a password for a new user.

+#### Metrics

 For exporting metrics, start the prometeus exporter by running